Which COVID-19-Related Payroll Tax Credit Is My Business Eligible to Receive? by Cherry Laufenberg, CPA

-The Families First Coronavirus Response Act (FFCRA) introduced refundable tax credits to reimburse businesses and nonprofits for qualified wages and health care expenses they pay to employees who are entitled to paid sick leave or expanded family and medical leave due to COVID-19 during the period of April 1 through December 31, 2020.
-Qualifying employers are also eligible to receive credits for their portion of Medicare tax on wages.
+The Consolidations Appropriations Act of 2021 extends the refundable tax credits introduced by the Families First Coronavirus Response Act (FFCRA) for businesses that continue to pay qualified wages and health care benefits to employees entitled to paid sick leave or expanded family and medical leave due to COVID-19 during the period of April 1, 2020, through December 31, 2025.
+The credit was previously scheduled to expire on Dec.
+31, 2020.

 Who Qualifies for the Paid Sick and Family Leave Credits?